surma/surma.dev/content/things/rust-to-webassembly.md

     (export "__heap_base" (global 2)))
 |||

-And we can easily run this WebAssembly module in Node, or Deno or even the browser:
+This module is easy to run in Node, or Deno or even the browser:

 ```js
 const data = /* read my_project.wasm into an ArrayBuffer */;